 There may also be region-specific search engines, especially those operated by publications in the area.
 The first step to optimizing for vertical search is to understand which of search engines serve up results for businesses in your industry.
 A good place to start is Googling your business name or the names of your competitors, which will help you see where you’re already listed.

 Some vertical search engines, like Amazon and eBay, drive enormous amounts of traffic.
-Others may drive targeted niches of traffic.
+Other specialized search engines may drive targeted niches of traffic.
 Either might represent a potential opportunity for optimization.
 Devise a system for deciding which vertical search engines make the cut in terms of time, money, and effort.
 Avoid time-wasters, especially if you have to pay to “own” your business name, unless the investment is worth the traffic.

 Understand the type of traffic that the search engine will be driving to your business and optimize your listing to reach that particular customer.
 Develop a target audience persona and write your product or service description for that individual.
-Avoid generalized optimization, and instead, target a specific niche with each vertical search engine.
+Avoid generalized optimization, and instead, target a specific niche and create a specialized optimization process for each vertical search engine.

 Using vertical paid search often drives higher ROIs than horizontal paid search on platforms like Google AdWords because of the highly targeted nature of the traffic viewing the advertisements.
 You typically can’t buy vertical search advertising through a major ad provider like AdWords unless the sites you need to advertise on are running Adsense; instead, there are companies that specialize in working with publishing partners in dozens of niches in order to provide these search ads.